LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

 - Node v18
 - yarn
+- jq

 ## Preparation

 1. Synchronize blockchain using `lisk-core`.
 It will shut down itself after Snapshot Height (#24,823,618) has been reached.
-   After synchronization, the snapshot data of the specific height can be found in `./snapshot/backup/`
+   After synchronization, the snapshot data of the specific height can be found in `./snapshot/backup/` \

+   > **Synchronization from scratch may take up to days.**

    ```
    # Record current path